vnchlsn/OsmoFold/docs/usage.rst

 In this example, `trehalose` and `tmao` stabilize the folded state, while `betaine` stabilizes the unfolded state.

-For advanced usage and additional functionality, consult the full documentation or reach out to the OsmoFold team.
+For advanced usage and additional functionality, consult the full documentation or reach out to Vincent (`vnichol2@uwyo.edu`).